reneweiser/deployment-webhook/README.md

 ### Custom Deployment Script

-The `scripts/deploy.sh` file contains the deployment logic.
-Customize it for your needs:
+Create your deployment script from the example (`cp scripts/example.deploy.sh scripts/deploy.sh`) and customize it for your needs:

 - Change the git branch in `git pull origin main`
 - Add pre/post deployment hooks